nate-brown-dev/reading-notes/courses/code-201/class-02.md

 `else if` allows the statement to be evaluated for multiple `true` conditions

-### List 3 different types of comparison operators.
+### List 3 different types of comparison operators

 - `==` equal
 - `===` strict equal